-Turn right on Route 86 at the T-intersection in Saranac Lake, toward Paul Smiths.
-At Paul Smith's College, turn right on Route 30 then take the first left on Keese Mill Road.
+Trailhead: From downtown Saranac Lake head west on Route 86, toward Paul Smiths.
+At the four-way intersection with Paul Smith's College, turn right on Route 30 and take the first left on Keese Mill Road.
 Follow Keese Mill Road for just under 3 miles to the trailhead parking on the left.